up9inc/mockintosh/docs/Management.md

 The `/config` endpoint can return YAML format, when queried with `format` parameter `GET /config?format=yaml`.
 `POST /config` endpoint also supports YAML as the payload.

+`POST /config` endpoint not only supports changing how the services respond to the requests but also supports changing the [global settings](Configuring.md#global-settings) of the configuration file.

 ## Getting Service Statistics

 By requesting `stats` path of management API, you can get information on how many requests were served by Mockintosh,